sk1981/responsive-accordion/README.md

 * Too ensure it works for IE 9 also, I added some JS which is IE 9 only but will not be loaded for other browsers.
 * So, my final solution is : Pure CSS for IE10 and above and other browsers and a small JS for IE 9 only.

+## Part 2
+Load the content via javascript request

+### Link
+Code is accessible at under the challenge2 folder
+Demo url is at :

+### Approaches considered
+##### Pure Javascript
+* As the requirements were simple, used pure javascript to keep the file size minimal.
+* Used module pattern to divide javascript code.